speedyhoon/TriumphChallenge/README.md

 - Competitors who fail to complete a lap time during qualifying won't be eligible for any placing.
 - Decimal numbers are calculated and sorted using 64 bit precision.
 - Percentage results in HTML and text format are displayed with 8 decimal places.
 Spreadsheet format uses built-in formulas to display decimal numbers (precision varies between software).

+## Permissions
+The application may need permission granted to allow execution.
+This is used for:
+- Saving files to disk and
+- Opening [Natsoft racing results](http://racing.natsoft.com.au/results/) in your default browser.

 ## Build
 Built using [go-winres](https://github.com/tc-hib/go-winres)